S8r2j/OpenOCRCorrect/README.md

 A framework for assisting human while correcting the OCR errors in documents, mostly dedicated to Indian Languages.
 Tested on Sanskrit, Hindi, Marathi and English.

-The interactive features as of now are:-
+Improved Features are:
 1. Error detection.
+2. Provides the user to write in different text formats like bold, subscript and superscript as well.
-2. Generating Suggestions (will replace this to auto-completion in Future Work).
+3. Generating Suggestions (will replace this to auto-completion in Future Work).
 Please mail to rohitsaluja22@gmail.com or file an issue for any suggestions related to auto-completion.

 Following information is updated on the fly, after correction of each page:-